Foreign Languages - French

 Implementation

 French is taught in KS2 for 30 minutes per week.
 We teach French throughout KS2 from the objectives specified in the 2014 national curriculum.
-We use ‘Language Angels’ to support planning, progression and execution of the national curriculum objectives and will adapt this to suit the context of our school.
+We use ‘Language Angels’ to support planning, progression and execution of the national curriculum objectives which are adapted to suit the context of our school.

 Impact